Five largest refugee camps in the world and how people live there

 Given the camp’s rapid expansion, the destruction caused by fires and flooding, and the continued service activities of humanitarian organizations, the number of schools, hospitals, and other amenities in operation can fluctuate.

-There are more than 270 primary and secondary schools operating in the camp.
 In addition, the UNHCR has established traveling medical teams to assist the refugees.
 The camp also features water and sanitary facilities and food distribution centers.

 The future of the camp